-Collaboration technologies, like Vabotu, have finally lit a fire under that evolution.
+Collaboration technologies, like Heycollab, have finally lit a fire under that evolution.
 Coleman points to the change in today’s workplace as driving demand for those technologies to be developed.
 As more organizations adopt a global footprint as well as make use of a larger number of freelancers and contractors, he notes, collaboration has required a tech assist.
-The proliferation of options for collaboration tools was a natural outgrowth, including Microsoft Teams, Slack, Trello–and of course Vabotu, which has been called the best of Slack and Trello put together.
+The proliferation of options for collaboration tools was a natural outgrowth, including Microsoft Teams, Slack, Trello–and of course Heycollab, which has been called the best of Slack and Trello put together.

 1) Focus on Relationships.